Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained from volunteering or through internships
+- Write down any relevant experience that you’ve gained through volunteer work or internships

-- Highlight any accomplishments or responsibilities you fulfilled in these positions.
+- Note any achievements or responsibilities you held in these roles.

 References:

-- At least two references from professionals
+- At least two references from a professional

 Are Resume Letters exactly the same as a CV?